Malcolm Turnbull: August 2018 leadership spills

 On 21 August 2018, Turnbull survived a challenge to his leadership of the Liberal Party by Home Affairs Minister Peter Dutton, winning by 48 votes to 35.
 The spill highlighted ideological tensions within the Liberal Party, between the moderate wing led by Turnbull and the conservative wing represented by Dutton and Tony Abbott.
 From 21 to 23 August, tensions mounted and Dutton announced that he would seek a second spill.
 Turnbull responded that, pending a report from the Solicitor-General of Australia on the eligibility of Dutton to serve in Parliament and the receipt of a petition calling for a party room meeting that bore the signatures of at least half (43) of the parliamentary party, he would call such a meeting, vacate the leadership (regarding the petition as a vote of no confidence) and not stand in the subsequent leadership election.
 On the morning of 24 August, the Solicitor-General advised that Peter Dutton was "not ineligible" to serve.
 Later that morning, Dutton presented to Turnbull a document calling for a party room meeting that contained the minimum 43 signatures.

 A party meeting was then called and the leadership was spilled, with Scott Morrison elected as Turnbull's successor by 45 votes over Dutton with 40.
-In his final press conference as Prime Minister, Turnbull denounced Dutton and Abbott as "wreckers".
+In his final press conference as prime minister, Turnbull denounced Dutton and Abbott as "wreckers".

 On 27 August Turnbull announced that he would resign from Parliament over the coming days.
 On 31 August 2018 he tendered a formal notice of resignation to the Speaker of the House of Representatives.

 Political ideology

 Coming from the moderate faction of the Liberal Party, Turnbull has been described as being pragmatic and holding a centrist ideology, with progressive and socially liberal views.
-An acolyte of former Prime Ministers Alfred Deakin and Robert Menzies, Turnbull said in a 2017 speech: “In 1944 Menzies went to great pains not to call his new political party, consolidating the centre right of Australian politics, “conservative” – but rather the Liberal Party, which he firmly anchored in the centre of Australian politics.”
-Later adding: “The sensible centre, to use my predecessor Tony Abbott’s phrase, was the place to be and it remains the place to be now.”
+An acolyte of former Prime Ministers Alfred Deakin and Robert Menzies, Turnbull said in a 2017 speech: "In 1944 Menzies went to great pains not to call his new political party, consolidating the centre right of Australian politics, "conservative" – but rather the Liberal Party, which he firmly anchored in the centre of Australian politics."
+Later he added: "The sensible centre, to use my predecessor Tony Abbott's phrase, was the place to be and it remains the place to be now."
+Since the end of his political career, he has been highly critical of the Liberal Party's perceived shift to more overt right-wing politics.